Thank you for trying AMP!

 Commissary: Inmates may use funds in their account to purchase items at the institution commissary, place funds on their inmate phone account, purchase TRU-Units for their TRULINCS account, or send funds in another manner.
 The monthly spending limit is $360.00.
 Popular items include ice cream, sodas, candy, food, clothing, electronics, and shoes.

-In 1930 the Department of Justice authorized and established a Commissary at each Federal institution.
-The Commissary provides a bank type account for your money & for the procurement of articles not issued regularly as part of the institution administration.
+Commissary List - In 1930 the Department of Justice authorized and established a Commissary at each Federal institution.
+The Commissary provides a bank type account for your money & for the procurement of articles not issued regularly as part of the institution's administration.
 Funds deposited by your family, friends, or other sources are stored in your commissary account that we maintain.

 Thank you for trying AMP!